reportportal/docs/src/md/src/GettingStarted/Integrations.md

 >**Note:**
 >
-> You can edit "Integration name" only.
-If you need others changes, please submit new integration.
+> You can edit the "Integration name" only.
+If you need other changes, please submit new integration.

-If you need to edit a fields which should be posted in Jira, please perform actions:
+If you need to edit fields which should be posted in Jira, please perform actions:

 1. Login as ADMIN